BedrockStreaming/tech.bedrockstreaming.com/_posts/2021-10-18-increase-performance-and-stability-by-adding-an-egress-controller.md

 At the same time, we found a very interesting blogpost : [Impact of using HTTP connection pooling for PHP applications at scale](https://techblog.wikimedia.org/2020/10/26/impact-of-using-http-connection-pooling-for-php-applications-at-scale/), which was a very good coincidence.

-As you can read in this post, PHP applications aren’t able to reuse tcp connections, as PHP processes are continuously dying.
-This creates latency and CPU waste (TLS negotiation and TCP connection lifecycle) but also overconsumption of tcp connections.
+As you can read in Wikimedia's post, PHP applications aren’t able to reuse tcp connections, as PHP processes are not sharing information from a request to another.
+Recreating new connections on the same endpoints is inefficient: adds latency, wastes CPU (TLS negotiation and TCP connection lifecycle) but also overconsumes tcp connections.

 ![Outgoing Traffic without Egress Controller](/posts/2021-10-18-increase-performance-and-stability-by-adding-an-egress-controller/outgoing-traffic-without-egress-schema.png)